 Best Budget-Friendly Dryer

-With its 6kg clothes capacity and easy control touch panel, the Kogan 6kg Vented Tumble Dryer offers convenience and simplicity in operation.
+With its 6kg clothes capacity and easy control touch panel, the Kogan 6kg Vented Tumble Dryer offers convenience and simplicity.
 While it may not have the extensive features and advanced technologies of the Samsung Smart Heat Pump Dryer or the Fisher & Paykel Heat Pump Condensing Dryer, it's a budget-friendly option for those with basic drying needs.

-Kogan's dryer includes an intelligent humidity sensor, which gauges the moisture in garments and automatically turns off when the clothes are dry.
-This saves energy and prevents over-drying.
-You can also set the desired drying time from 20 to 200 minutes.
-However, you do not get a wide variety of preset programs like the Fisher & Paykel Condensing Dryer, which is understandable.
+Kogan's dryer includes an intelligent humidity sensor that gauges the moisture in garments and automatically turns off when the clothes are dry.
+This saves energy and prevents overdrying.
+You can set the desired drying time from 20 to 200 minutes.
+However, unlike the Fisher & Paykel Dryer, this dryer does not have many preset programs, which is understandable.

-The Kogan dryer also lacks the advanced sensing and control mechanisms found in the higher-end models, which may result in less precise drying and energy efficiency.
-With its 2.5-star energy rating, the dryer is not as energy-efficient as the Samsung or Fisher & Paykel models either.
-Still, you get anti-crease mode that minimises the need for ironing, and an IPX4 water-resistant rating that adds a level of durability and protection against water splashes.
+The Kogan dryer also lacks advanced sensing and control mechanisms in the higher-end models, which may result in less precise drying and energy efficiency.
+With its 2.5-star energy rating, it is not as energy-efficient as the Samsung or Fisher & Paykel models, either.
+Still, it has an anti-crease mode that minimises the need for ironing and an IPX4 water-resistant rating that adds durability and protection against water splashes.

 Pros